Ultrasound Scans, Emergency Drill amid Spacewalk Preps Today

-Category: Space Hits: 0Expedition 65 astronauts (clockwise from bottom) Akihiko Hoshide, Shane Kimbrough and Thomas Pesquet are pictured inside the SpaceX Crew Dragon Resilience.
+Category: Space Hits: 13Expedition 65 astronauts (clockwise from bottom) Akihiko Hoshide, Shane Kimbrough and Thomas Pesquet are pictured inside the SpaceX Crew Dragon Resilience.

 Tuesday aboard the International Space Station was packed with human research activities helping doctors understand how the Expedition 65 crew is adapting to microgravity.
 Meanwhile, preparations are ramping up for a Russian spacewalk scheduled for next week.